Body Fat Calculator

 How does the U.S. Navy body fat method work?

-Measure your neck just below the larynx, your waist at the navel (men) or the narrowest point (women), and hips at the widest point (women).
-Keep the tape snug and level, and measure in inches.
+Measure your neck just below the larynx (Adam's apple), keeping the tape perpendicular.
+Measure your waist at the navel for men, or at the narrowest point of the torso for women.
+Women measure hips at the widest point of the buttocks.
+Keep the tape snug against the skin — not compressed — and parallel to the floor.

 What is a healthy body fat percentage?